Amanita fulva: Description

+Similar species

+A. vaginata is very similar, but is not as fulvous in color.

-Distribution and habitat
+Distribution and ecology

 Amanita fulva, distributed throughout Europe, occurs in a variety of forests.
-It is generally found with oak (Quercus), birch (Betula), spruce (Picea), pine (Pinus), chestnut (Castanea) and alder (Alnus), with which it forms mycorrhizae.
+It is generally found with oak, birch, spruce, pine, chestnut and alder, forming mycorrhizae.
 It is often found with birch in Scandinavia, while collections from southern Europe are usually from forests of oak, chestnut and pine.
-It grows in acidic soils and fruits from summer to late autumn (May to November in the UK).
-It is a common to scarce fungus, and is very common in Britain.
+It grows in acidic soils and fruits from summer to late autumn (May to November in the United Kingdom).
+It is a common to scarce fungus and is very common in Britain.

 Amanita fulva is considered to be widely distributed in North America in deciduous and coniferous forests, although collections could possibly be of a different, yet undescribed species.
-In addition, the name Amanita fulva has in the past been misapplied to other North American taxa, such as A. amerifulva and others.
+Additionally, the name A. fulva has previously been misapplied to other North American taxa, such as A. amerifulva and others.

+Adults of the pleasing fungus beetle Tritoma mimetica have been recorded from this mushroom (or perhaps from A. amerifulva), but it does not seem to be a regular food source for them.

 Edibility

-Amanita fulva is one of the few good edible species in its genus.
-Though this particular species is considered edible, it must be identified with care as other members of the genus Amanita are poisonous and some are deadly.
+Although this Amanita fulva is considered edible, it must be identified with care as some other members of the genus Amanita are poisonous and a few can be deadly.
 For this reason, consuming A. fulva can be dangerous and is not recommended.
 It is potentially toxic when raw and suitable for consumption only after cooking.